Valley Direct Media is a content mill that works a little differently than the ones most of us are used to.

 - My Top Five Favorite Sources of Extra Income Online

-- Demand Media Studios – Title Quality Assurance
+- Confessions of a Demand Media Title Editor

 Try Swagbucks, the famous rewards program that pays you for watching videos, taking surveys, shopping and more.